newgolddream/LangChainExperiments/README.md

 Test #2: The prompt asks for Obama's age.
 It reasons in the same way as Test #1.

 Sometimes it arrives at an answer.
 Sometimes it fails.
 I'm still researching how to achieve a reliable result.
 A local 4-bit LLM has some limitations, for one, context length.
 Which is why
 I truncate responses from wikipedia and duckduckgo to 128 chars.
-When I have the time I will install an LLM on cloud, wrap an API around this script and tweak more -- with a more powerful GPU I can run the full model and I'm sure I achieve better results.
+When I have the time I will install an LLM on cloud, wrap an API around this script and tweak more -- with a more powerful GPU I can run the full model and I'm sure I can achieve better results.